List of Titans (2018 TV series) characters

 Starring as the eponymous Titans are Brenton Thwaites as Dick Grayson, Anna Diop as Kory Anders, Teagan Croft as Rachel Roth, Ryan Potter as Gar Logan, Curran Walters as Jason Todd, Conor Leslie as Donna Troy, Minka Kelly as Dawn Granger, Alan Ritchson as Hank Hall, Chelsea Zhang as Rose Wilson, Joshua Orpin as Conner Kent, and Jay Lycurgo as Tim Drake.
-Cast members portraying enemies of the Titans include Esai Morales as Deathstroke, Vincent Kartheiser as Dr. Jonathan Crane, Franka Potente as Mother Mayhem, and Joseph Morgan as Brother Blood, while allies include Damaris Lewis as Blackfire and Savannah Welch as Barbara Gordon.
+Cast members portraying enemies of the Titans include Esai Morales as Deathstroke, Vincent Kartheiser as Dr. Jonathan Crane, Franka Potente as May Bennett, and Joseph Morgan as Sebastian Sanger, while allies include Damaris Lewis as Blackfire and Savannah Welch as Barbara Gordon.

 This list includes the series' main cast, all guest stars deemed to have had recurring roles throughout the series, and any other guest who is otherwise notable.